Regional Transportation District Accountability Committee

 RTD Accountability Committee

-Established in SB25-161 Transit Reform, the Regional Transportation District (RTD) Accountability Committee will evaluate and make recommendations to support RTD’s success as a transit agency.
-The committee will address agency governance, workforce retention and labor, accessible transit options (paratransit), and other topics as delineated in SB25-161.
-The committee will meet this fall to develop a report with recommendations, which it will deliver to the legislature and governor by January 30, 2026.
-The committee’s work will build upon a previous RTD Accountability Committee's work.
+Established in SB25-161 Transit Reform, the Regional Transportation District (RTD) Accountability Committee evaluated and made recommendations to support RTD’s success as a transit agency.
+The legislation directed the committee to address agency governance, workforce retention and labor, accessible transit options (paratransit), and other topics as delineated in SB25-161.
+The committee met fall 2025 through early 2026 to develop a report with recommendations, which it will deliver to the legislature and governor by January 30, 2026.
+The committee’s work builds upon a previous RTD Accountability Committee's work.

 For more information, please contact kelly.blynn@state.co.us.